Javascript is not enabled.

 Veterans

-Most government services for military veterans and their families will continue during a shutdown, including within the Veterans Health Administration.
+Most government services for military veterans and their families continue during a shutdown, including those provided by the Veterans Health Administration.
 VA hospitals remain open and fully staffed.
-The Tricare health insurance program continues to operate as usual.
-Veterans will still get their pension benefits, and claims will continue to be processed.
+The Tricare health insurance program operates as usual.
+Veterans still get their pension benefits and claims continue to be processed.

-VA benefits regional offices and call centers for GI bill assistance, and National Cemetery Applicant Assistance will be closed during a shutdown.
-Grounds maintenance and placement of permanent headstones at VA cemeteries are also halted, but burials and applications for burial benefits processing will continue.
+VA benefits regional offices and call centers for GI bill assistance, and National Cemetery Applicant Assistance are generally closed during a shutdown.
+Grounds maintenance and placement of permanent headstones at VA cemeteries is halted, but burials and processing of applications for burial benefits continue.

 Federal workers and retirees

 The federal government is the country’s largest employer, with more than 2.1 million workers, according to the U.S. Bureau of Labor Statistics.
-Based on an analysis of federal agencies’ shutdown plans, the Congressional Budget Office estimates that about 750,000 have been furloughed.
+The Congressional Budget Office estimated that about 750,000 federal workers were furloughed during the 2025 shutdown.

 Retired federal employees continue to receive their pensions on schedule.
 They are paid from the Civil Service and Disability Trust Fund, which is not dependent on the annual appropriations process, according to the National Active and Retired Federal Employees Association (NARFE), a nonprofit that advocates for current and former federal workers.